bloomingbridges/portflolio/contents/portfolio/lucid/index.md

 ![Low-poly cello](cello.jpg)

-An ambitious research project exploring the practicality of videogames, which can be played in your sleep.
-Lucid is experienced in a full-dome environment using custom gear for head-tracking and player input using phone accelerometer sensors and a fair amount of Velcro&reg;.
-Due to this circumstance, the test subjects are required to be on-location
+An ambitious research project exploring the practicality of videogames, which can be played in your sleep, conducted by _Ben Ashman_, _Sam Billingham_, _Luke Wotton_ and yours truly. __Lucid__ is experienced in a full-dome environment using custom gear for head-tracking and player input using phone accelerometer sensors and a fair amount of Velcro&reg;.

+__Lucid's__ concept has undergone many an iteration.
+Originally, we just wanted to build upon [Zen Trials](/portfolio/zen_trials/index.html), add more challenges and adjust it for the dome screen.
+Inspired by leftover ideas from the previous project, we got really excited picturing 25 people going to sleep in the _IVT_, somehow collectively feeding into a visualisation no single one of them would ever be able to witness.

+unity, generative environments, game-aspect

 "imbeciles!"